-We present near-IR Color-Magnitude Diagrams and physical parameters for a sample of 24 Galactic Globular Clusters toward the Bulge direction.
-In this paper we discuss the properties of twelve new clusters (out of 24) in addition to those previously studied and published by our group.
-The compilation includes measurements of the cluster reddening, distance, photometric metallicity, Horizontal Branch Red Clump, Red Giant Branch morphological (i.e. mean ridge lines) and evolutionary (i.e. bump and tip) features.
-The compilation is available in electronic form through the WorldWideWeb, and it will be updated regularly.
+We present near-IR color-magnitude diagrams and physical parameters for a sample of 24 Galactic globular clusters toward the bulge.
+In this paper we discuss the properties of 12 new clusters (out of the 24) in addition to those previously studied and published by our group.
+The compilation includes measurements of the cluster reddening, distance, photometric metallicity, horizontal branch red clump, and red giant branch morphological (e.g., mean ridgelines) and evolutionary (e.g., bump and tip) features.
+The compilation is available in electronic form on the World Wide Web, and it will be updated regularly.

-Subject headings: globular clusters: general - Galaxy: bulge - infrared: stars - stars: imaging - technique: photometric
+Key words: Galaxy: bulge - globular clusters: general - infrared: stars - techniques: photometric

-1. Introduction
+1. INTRODUCTION

-In the last decades Galactic Globular Clusters (GCs) have proven to be extremely important astrophysical laboratories for a wide range of problematics.
-Indeed, the study of their stellar populations address fundamental questions ranging from stellar structure, evolution and dynamics to Galaxy formation and the early epoch of the Universe.
-Containing some of the oldest stars known, they are fossils from the remote and violent epoch of Galaxy formation.
-They also serve as test particles for studying Galaxy dynamics and to test stellar dynamical models.
-Being the largest aggregates in which all post Main Sequence (MS) stars can be individually observed, they serve as fiducial templates for understanding the integrated light from distant, unresolved stellar systems.
-In this respect, the Bulge GCs provide ideal templates to explore the high metallicity regime and thus to study the stellar content of extra-galactic bulges and Ellipticals.
-However, the high and patchy extinction, which makes optical observations difficult to impossible along most Bulge lines of sight, coupled with the limited performances of the past generation of near-IR instrumentation, prevented accurate determinations of the Bulge GCs basic properties (as age, metallicity, distance, etc), as already existing since a long time in the case of the Halo clusters.
-The current generation of ground-based IR instrumentation with high spatial resolution and wide field coverage, and with the future availability of the James Webb Space Telescope will allow us to resolve the brightest giants in galaxies up to several Mpc away.
-Hence, a homogeneous compilation of the Bulge GCs properties to be used as empirical templates of metal-rich stellar populations, is thus strongly urgent.
-In this framework, our group started a long-term project devoted to fully characterize the stellar populations in the Bulge GC system, by using color-magnitude diagrams (CMDs) and luminosity functions (LFs) in the near-IR (see Ferraro et al. (2000) - hereafter F00; Valenti et al. (2004); Valenti, Ferraro & Origlia (2004a) - hereafter VFO04a; Valenti, Ferraro & Origlia (2004b) - hereafter VFO04b; Valenti, Origlia & Ferraro (2005) - hereafter VOF05; Origlia et al. (2005) - hereafter O05).
-The collected photometric database has been used to perform a detailed description of the main morphological and evolutionary features of the Red-Giant Branch (RGB) sequence, by means of a set of photometric indices, which have been defined and widely described in F00, and calibrated as a function of the cluster metallicity in VFO04a and VFO04b.
+In the last decades Galactic globular clusters (GCs) have proven to be extremely important astrophysical laboratories for a wide range of problematic issues.
+Indeed, the study of their stellar populations addresses fundamental questions ranging from stellar structure, evolution, and dynamics to Galaxy formation and the early epoch of the universe.
+Containing some of the oldest stars known, they are fossils from the remote and violent epoch of the formation of the Galaxy.
+They also serve as test particles for studying Galaxy dynamics and testing stellar dynamical models.
+Being the largest aggregates in which all post-main-sequence (post-MS) stars can be individually observed, they serve as fiducial templates for understanding the integrated light from distant, unresolved stellar systems.
+In this respect, the bulge GCs provide ideal templates for exploring the high-metallicity regime, and thus for studying the stellar content of extragalactic bulges and ellipticals.
+However, the high and patchy extinction, which makes optical observations difficult to impossible along most bulge lines of sight, coupled with the limited performances of the past generation of near-IR instrumentation, has prevented accurate determinations of the bulge GCs' basic properties (such as age, metallicity, and distance), which have already been known for a long time in the case of the halo clusters.
+The current generation of ground-based IR instrumentation, with high spatial resolution and wide field coverage, and the future availability of the James Webb Space Telescope will allow us to resolve the brightest giants in galaxies up to several megaparsecs away.
+Hence, a homogeneous compilation of the bulge GCs' properties to be used as empirical templates of metal-rich stellar populations is strongly urgent.
+In view of this, our group started a long-term project devoted to fully characterizing the stellar populations in the bulge GC system using color-magnitude diagrams (CMDs) and luminosity functions (LFs) in the near-IR (see Ferraro et al. 2000, hereafter F00; Valenti et al. 2004a, hereafter VFO04a; Valenti et al. 2004b, hereafter VFO04b; Valenti et al. 2004c; Valenti et al. 2005, hereafter VOF05; Origlia et al. 2005b, hereafter O05).
+The collected photometric database has been used to perform a detailed description of the main morphological and evolutionary features of the red giant branch (RGB) sequence, by means of a set of photometric indices that were defined and widely described in F00 and calibrated as a function of the cluster metallicity in VFO04a and VFO04b.